wbadry/LINX-Simulation/README.md

 # LINX-Simulation
-Repo for testing LabVIEW MakerHub LINX library on Proteus
+Repo for testing LabVIEW MakerHub LINX library on Proteus.
+The repo has all files except the serial port emulator.